mgp123/mgp123.github.io/_posts/2021-12-20-lossy-compression.md

 </figure>

-Notice how you get the interior elements by multiplying one element from the first row and one element from the first column (and a multiplication by a constant because of the different alphas).
+Notice how you get the interior elements by multiplying one element from the first row and one element from the first column (and multiplication by a constant because of the different alphas).

 Anyway, after the cosine transform each value in the block is the coefficient of the related spatial frequency.